cioltex/cs-go-shattered-plebs/README.md

 - move speed from 230 to 250
 - scoped move speed from 230 to 250
 - reload speed increased x1.5

-- experiment: does not unzoom after scoped shots
+M4A1-S

-M4A1-S (unsilenced)
+- essentially transforms from a rifle to an SMG when unsilenced
-- inaccuracy move from 92.87 to 14.00 (similar to mac-10)
+- unsilenced inaccuracy move from 92.87 to 14.00 (similar to mac-10)
-- inaccuracy jump from 110 to 55
+- unsilenced inaccuracy jump from 110 to 55
-- move speed from 225 to 235 (silenced speed from 225 to 220)
+- unsilenced move speed from 225 to 240 (silenced speed from 225 to 220)

 FN FAL replaces FAMAS/Galil
 - $3800